matt-FFFFFF/bookdata-api-priv/docs/coach-notes.md

 The critical thing to convey here is that defer is a function that is run at the end of the current function, wherever it exits.
 This is tidier than try-catch-finally, as there are no braces to worry about.

-Although the function is executed when the current function exits, the vlaues passed into the defer are set a the time of the defer.
+Although the function is executed when the current function exits, the values passed into the defer are set a the time of the defer call.
 This way we can pass in the current time when we call defer.
-When defer runs we can perform a simple time.Since calculation.
+When defer runs we can perform a simple ```time.Since``` calculation.

 ## Challenge 3